-The carrying amounts of long-lived assets and intangible assets are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
-Recoverability of assets to be held and used is evaluated by a comparison of the carrying amount of assets to future undiscounted net cash flows expected to be generated by the assets.
-If such assets are considered to be impaired, the impairment to be recognized is measured by the amount by which the carrying amounts of the assets exceed the fair value of the assets.
+The carrying amounts of long-lived assets and intangible assets are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amounts of the assets may not be recoverable.
+Recoverability of assets to be held and used is evaluated by a comparison of the carrying amounts of the assets to future undiscounted net cash flows expected to be generated by the assets.
+If such assets are considered to be impaired, where the undiscounted cash flows are less than the carrying amounts of the assets, the impairment to be recognized is measured by the amount by which the carrying amounts of the assets exceed the fair value of the assets.
 Assets to be disposed of are reported at the lower of the carrying amount or fair value less cost to sell.
-We test impairment of long-lived assets and intangible assets at the assets group level when an impairment indicator appears and recognize impairment in the event that the carrying value exceeds the fair value of each reporting unit.
+We test impairment of long-lived assets and intangible assets at the asset group level when impairment indicators appear and recognize impairment in the event that the carrying value exceeds the fair value of each reporting unit.